 Here's the good news:

-You can still purchase a hand-crank ice cream freezer like the one Grandma used.
+Hand-crank ice cream freezers similar the one Grandma used can still be found at some hardware stores, and they are available for sale online at Amazon.
 The procedure for making ice cream at home with a modern hand-crank machine is the same as that used with an old fashioned ice cream churn.